LibraryCarpentry/governance/succession.md

 # Library Carpentry Advisory Committee Succession Planning

-This document outline processes for recruiting new members to the Library Carpentry Advisory Committee and activities required as part of onboarding and offboarding.
+This document outlines processes for recruiting new members to the Library Carpentry Advisory Committee and activities required as part of onboarding and offboarding.

 ## Process for membership recruitment checklist
 - Co-Chairs lead the recruitment process